Fly Fishing in Patagonia

 Tomorrow the fishing begins.

 Travel to Caleufu River, where we spend 3 days and 2 nights.
-We’ll float 30 miles through the Andean and dry forest of Patagonia.
+We’ll float 30 miles through the Andean and dry forests of Patagonia.
 We’ll have some of the best fly fishing opportunities in the area, where the fishing is only matched by the magnificent scenery and abundant wildlife.

 This was Tim’s favorite part of the trip.
-One evening, the clouds parted and the Southern Cross was visible.
+One evening, the clouds parted, and the Southern Cross was visible.

 In the afternoon of the third day, we leave to Piedra del Aguila, for dinner and overnight.

 We fish the legendary Limay River, having lunch on the river shore.
 We will spend the night in La Maroma.

 We fish on the Collon Cura River and on the 9th will spend the night in the Edelweiss Hotel with dinner at Familia Weiss in Bariloche.